SFBdragon/wordle_compressor/README.md

 ## How Little Information Do You Need To Transmit The Entire Wordle List And Its Decoder?

-This little project compresses the entire Wordle list plus the decoder into as little space as possible.
+This little project compresses the entire Wordle list plus the decoder into as little space as I could manage.

 Many encoding schemes require additional shared data, such as sizeable encoders/decoders with built-in tables, taking up prescious bits on your... magnetic drum?
 Don't ask.